dbpedia/dataid/dataid_to_datahub_mapper/DatahubDataidMappingService/ReadMe.txt

 #############################

 The two main functions to use are CreateDataset and/or UpdateDataset.
-UpdataDataset is only to be called after creating a Dataset with the same name beforehand.
+UpdataDataset is only to be called after creating a Dataset with the same agentName beforehand.

 To call either of those functions with a dataId use a HTTP-POST with the following settings: